Engee documentation

 image_2.png

-The result of the simulation may seem incorrect, but let's analyse the generated logic point by point, provided that a pair of bits [0,1] is input.
-Let's start by analysing the results using the formula we have developed.
+The result of the simulation may seem incorrect, but let's analyze the generated logic point by point, provided that a pair of bits [0,1] is received at the input.
+Let's start by analyzing the results using the formula we have developed.

 In [ ]: